This lemon pound cake is truly the lemoniest! Using both lemon juice and zest, and adding a ridiculously delicious glaze really puts it over the top!

 Vicki Bray says

 You had me at lemon – but your pictures are truly drool worthy!
-I will certainly save the recipe, but unfortunately I am unable to find flour or eggs in the stores right now.
-Hopefully that will change soon.
+I will certainly save the recipe, and can’t wait to try it!!

 Sheila says